 - Repeat skills as many times as you can.
 Think sessions per week, sets per session and reps per set.

-- Don’t correct everything, allow students to practise without fear and submit just their favourite(s).
+- Don’t correct everything; allow students to practise without fear and submit only their favourite(s).

-Something we know teachers struggle with the most is getting students to plan before starting to write.
+Something we know teachers struggle with the most is getting students to plan before they start to write.
 Students may jot down an idea or two before deciding that’s enough and starting to ‘wing it’.

 But planning requires different skills.
 Often, the planning for a student project – such as a design task, a science experiment or a presentation – is done in advance, in several sessions if needed.
-In writing, we ask students to flip from brainstorming to writing immediately.
+In writing, we ask students to switch from brainstorming to writing immediately.
 Sometimes we don’t even signal how to do this.
-No wonder they want to use the first idea and wing it.
-Separate the thinking tasks (brainstorming and planning) from the writing task – and we think you’ll see a change.
+No wonder they want to take their first idea and wing it!
+Try separating the thinking tasks (brainstorming and planning) from the writing task, and we think you’ll see a change.

 [Related Article] – Creativity in the Classroom

 Before we ask students to write us a story, we should explicitly teach them how to plan.
 We might give them the topic ahead of time, help them to plan it out, give them time to think of an interesting hook, work out a bit of conflict and resolution, and do some research (especially for informative texts) before they come to writing.
-After all, we don’t say, “You have a maths test on Monday but I’m not telling you whether it’s on addition or on calculus.”
-They’ve got a good idea of where we are going and what is expected of them before we ask them to write.
+After all, we don’t say, ‘You have a maths test on Monday, but I’m not telling you whether it’s on algebra or calculus.’
+Planning ahead gives students an idea of where they’re going and what is expected of them before we ask them to write.

 [Related Article] – Top Three Brainstorming Tips

-When students are throwing ideas around, sharing back-stories and playing mini-games with each other, you can turn planning, the ‘boring’ part of writing, into fun and engagement.
+When students are throwing ideas around, sharing back-stories and playing mini-games with each other, you can turn planning, the ‘boring’ part of writing, into something fun and engaging.
 How do we do this?
-With quick games and collaborative exercises that focus on the thinking skills in planning (brainstorming, then sorting and selecting great ideas from a list of many).
-If you’ve ever been to a Seven Steps Workshop you’ll remember sometimes we can’t even stop teachers when it’s time to move on from the planning games.
+With quick games and collaborative exercises that focus on the thinking skills in planning (brainstorming, then sorting and selecting the best ideas).
+If you’ve ever been to a Seven Steps Workshop, you’ll remember that sometimes we can’t even stop teachers when it’s time to move on from the planning games.

 A great phrase we use in Step 1: Plan for Success is that your first idea is usually your worst.

-If we tell you the topic is ‘Lost’, we ought to expect 26 stories about a lost little puppy.
-But if we tell you the topic is ‘Lost’ and we brainstorm together, we might get stories about: ancient mysterious lost cities, where the second sock goes in the laundry, the day I lost my house keys, being lost in a foreign city, lost at sea, a lost art from the past, my first day of high school when I got so lost I couldn’t find my classroom… and so on.
+If we tell students the topic is ‘Lost’, we ought to expect 26 stories about a lost little puppy.
+But if we tell them the topic is ‘Lost’ and then we brainstorm together, we could get stories about: ancient mysterious lost cities; where the second sock goes in the laundry; the day I lost my house keys; being lost in a foreign city; lost at sea; a lost art from the past; my first day of high school, when I got so lost I couldn’t find my classroom … and so on.

-For older students, simply explaining that if the assessors have to read 10 of the same stories, with the same ideas and the same resolution, they can only give one of them the best mark, since they’ll be easy to compare and rank.
-Having a completely creative and different approach will make your story stand out from the crowd.
+For older students, you could explain that if an assessor has to read 10 versions of the same story, with the same ideas and the same resolution, they’ll be easy to compare and rank and only one will get the best mark.
+Having a completely different and creative approach will make your story stand out from the crowd.

 For younger students, explore image prompts in groups and see how the first few ideas might seem unique and interesting, but are really quite similar to each other.
 Want to write an engaging story?
 Find a unique angle on the topic.
-Brainstorming will help you find it, and this is why ‘Brainstorm first – write second’ is one of our Five Secrets.
+Brainstorming will help you find it, and this is why ‘Think first, write second’ is one of our Five Secrets.